rstorms90/Reddit_Clone/README.md

 - Docker
 - DigitalOcean & VPS

-Frontend on Vercel, backend on DigitalOcean & VPS.
+Frontend on Vercel (to remove load on VPS & scale independently), backend on DigitalOcean & VPS.
 Dokku managing the entire app.
 Nginx sitting on front - proxying requests to NodeJS(GraphQL, TypeORM) server.
 PostgreSQL DB sitting in a Docker container with a Redis container right next to it for sessions.